astronomer/docs/astro/develop-project.md

 - Applying changes
 - Running on-build commands

-For information about testing DAGs after you’ve added them to your Astro project, see [Test and troubleshoot locally](/astro/test-and-troubleshoot-locally.md).
+For information about testing DAGs after you’ve added them to your Astro project, see [Test your Astro project locally](cli/test-your-astro-project-locally.md).

 :::tip